esbmc/esbmc-action/README.md

 Note that only certain SMT solvers are supported on these pre-built releases.
 On Linux, the smtlib, z3, boolector, cvc5, and bitwuzla solvers are supported.
 On macOS, only smtlib is supported.
 On Windows, only Z3 is supported.

-## Version 2.0.0 what's new:
+## Version 3.0.0 what's new:

-Added the checkout input, which allows users to choose whether or not to checkout at the start of the action.
-Also added appropriate error message if correct checkout does not occur.
+Added the display-overhead and fail-fast inputs.
+Overhead will now not be displayed by default.
+Support for detecting output files created by --generate-html-report.

 ## Usage